ACB-prgm/Phase1_Project/README.md

 ![genres](https://user-images.githubusercontent.com/63984796/192377131-8276313c-caeb-412e-8dbe-0454a6246ca6.png)

-## Conclusion
+# Conclusion and Discussion of Limitations

+Using the information from the previous cell in conjunction with those prior, I am able to make reccomendations about 4 potential films that would be highly profitable.

+#### To Maximize Net Profit
-The top two genres by **net profit** are Animation and Family.
+The top two genres by net profit are Animation and Family.
 Grouping the top Writers and Directors by these genres, two potential movies are:
-1. An Animated film written by Timothy Harris and directed by Karey Kirkpatrick.
+1. An **Animated** film *written* by **Timothy Harris** and *directed* by **Karey Kirkpatrick**.
-2. A Family film written by Herschel Weingrod and directed by Michael Apted.
+2. A **Family** film *written* by **Herschel Weingrod** and *directed* by **Michael Apted**.

+#### To Maximize ROI
-The top two genres by **ROI** are Music and Horror.
+The top two genres by ROI are Music and Horror.
 Grouping the top Writers and Directors by these genres, two potential movies are:
-1. A Musical film written by Jason Segel and directed by Robert Wise.
+1. A **Musical** film *written* by **Jason Segel** and *directed* by **Robert Wise**.
-2. A Horror film written by Laura Lau and directed by Scott Derrickson.
+2. A **Horror** film *written* by **Laura Lau** and *directed* by **Scott Derrickson**.

+## Limitations
+Several limitations were proposed by the data used in this process.
+One would of course be the sample size.
+While 5000 is large enough to draw statistical conclusions, more is always better; particularly when making conclusions about individuals involved.
+With more samples, it is unlikely the genre analysis would have changed, but it is possible that the analysis of successful writers, directors, and actors would have been different.
+Secondly, this database did not have data corresponding to the rating of the films.
+From several other online analyses with similar goals, It would seem that rating may be an important marker correlating with profitability.